New Post-Docs

 Persons who may apply at a port of entry

-US citizens are eligible to apply for a work permit at the Canadian port of entry.
-Other international postdocs may be eligible to apply for a work permit as they enter Canada, but we recommend applying outside Canada beforehand as the safest method.
-It is the postdoc’s responsibility to obtain the required valid legal documentation for IRCC.
+US citizens can apply for a work permit at the Canadian port of entry.
+However, as of December 23, 2024, most foreign nationals can no longer apply for a work permit at a port of entry.
+It is the postdoc’s responsibility to apply for your work permit online before traveling to Canada.
 Please visit IRCC website for details.

 Can I obtain a Work Permit for my Spouse or Partner?